giellalt/keyboard-skf/index.md

-# Documentation for the Apurinã keyboards
+# Documentation for the Sakurabiat keyboards

 # Layouts